comp129/comp55/docs/labs/15-Figma.md

 You could use this, you could also not and that's fine too.

-I am sharing this tool so I can save you time on your project in the way that it has saved me time as well, so I hope you can use the strengths of this application inside of any of your future projects.
+I am mostly sharing this tool so I can save you time on your projects in the way that it has saved me time as well, so I hope you can use the strengths of this application inside of your future projects.